DaemonOnUnix/qtiseclib_reverse/README.md

 # qtiseclib_reverse

-Static reverse of the qtiseclib
+Static reverse of the qtiseclib.
+Intenting to have a fully functionnal Secure World with a Secure Kernel later, just for fun.

 ## Useful links